Adaptified/TatsuCraftCore/EULA.md

 -
 The following actions and or ideals is directly prohibited and is in violation of the EULA:

-* The removal of, "GotNoFriends", "xDestroyer217", "DaPancake" and or "zD12" from any part of the source code without prior permission from the Project Manger(s).
+* The removal of, "GotNoFriends", "xDestroyer217", "Revalation" and or "zD12" from any part of the source code without prior permission from the Project Manger(s).
 * Sub licensing of the following Project is prohibited, prior permission from the Project Manager required.
 * The removal of EULA.md within the source code.
 * Removing the credit of zD12's commands due to packages disabling plugin build.